Choosing Threads for Quilting | Madam Sew

 Top threads can be different than bobbin, but use a color that matches or is very close.
 You can use different types together as well.
 I often quilt with 40 wt cotton thread on the top and 60 wt polyester in the bobbin.
 Yes, you can mix cotton and polyester.
 Polyester threads are now recommended for long wear in quilting.

-How you place threads on your machine does make a difference.
-Cross wound threads come off the top of the spool and should be placed so the spool is horizontal.
+How you place thread on your machine does make a difference.
+Cross wound thread comes off the top of the spool and should be placed on a horizontal spool pin.
 The spool remains stationary as the thread feeds into the machine.
 You can tell if a thread is cross wound as there will be a braid-like pattern to the thread on the spool.
 In general, high quality threads are cross wound.

 Straight wound thread spools appear smooth without any thread overlaps.
-Straight wound threads tend to be older, or less expensive, and the quality is not as high.
-Straight wound threads should come off the side of the spool, so the spool should be placed vertically, and will spin as it feeds the thread.
+They tend to be older, or less expensive, and the quality is not as high.
+Straight wound thread should come off the side of the spool, so the spool should be placed vertically, and will spin as it feeds the thread.

 The consequence of not orienting the thread spool correctly is the thread will twist as it feeds through the thread guides, resulting in thread breaks, misaligned seams, and inaccurate sewing.
 If your machine doesn't have the correct pin for the way the spool is wound, use an adapter to make it correct.
 If your machine had a vertical pin for straight wound threads, use an adapter to hold the thread horizontally to sew with a cross wound thread.